One Day in Sydney, Australia: A Complete Itinerary

 There is no better way to start your morning than to breathe in that fresh Aussie air along a gorgeous coastal walk.

-Extending over six kilometres in length the walk should take you around three hours to complete, and is suitable for walkers of most ages and fitness levels.
+Extending over six kilometres in length, the walk should take you around three hours to complete.
+It’s suitable for walkers of most ages and fitness levels.

-The walk weaves in and out of some of Sydney’s most celebrated beaches, including the likes of Clovelly, Gordon’s Bay and Bronte Beach, with each offering spots for swims, surfing and sunbathing.
+The walk weaves in and out of some of Sydney’s most celebrated beaches, including the likes of Clovelly, Gordon’s Bay, and Bronte Beach, each offering spots for swims, surfing, and sunbathing.

 PRO TIP: Want to get around Sydney with ease?
-See the city conveniently on your own pace with the Sydney & Bondi Big Bus Open-Top Hop-On Hop-Off Tour!
+See the city conveniently at your own pace with the Sydney & Bondi Big Bus Open-Top Hop-On Hop-Off Tour!

 Brunch in trendy Alexandria